Autodesk Fusion Features | Autodesk Fusion | Autodesk

 Assemblies

-Assemble designs with a traditional bottom-up, middle-out or top-down approach and analyse assembly motion.
+Assemble designs with a traditional bottom-up, middle-out, or top-down approach, and analyze assembly motion.

 Design to manufacture